Battle of Plassey, 1757

 Claim-level citations

-The Pala dynasty emerged in the mid-8th century, with Gopala's rise during a period of political disorder.
-Under Dharmapala and Devapala, the dynasty expanded significantly and made Bengal a central actor in wider South Asian politics.
+The Pala DynastyA major Buddhist dynasty that ruled large parts of Bengal and eastern India from the eighth to twelfth centuries. emerged in the mid-8th century, with Gopala's rise during a period of political disorder.
+Under Dharmapala and Devapala, the dynasty expanded significantly, made Bengal a central actor in wider South Asian politics, and supported Buddhist institutions tied to wider intellectual networks.

 [1][2]Evidence: High